veterinarium/slate/source/includes/_hospitalization.md

 ## Delete hospitalization

 This method deletes hospitalization by id.
-Specify the `id` of the hospitalization object in the EMR.
-The same `id` that was supplied when hospitalization has been created
+Specify the `hospitalizationId` of the hospitalization object in the EMR.
+The same `hospitalizationId` that was supplied when hospitalization had been created.

-* Url: /hospitalization/{id}
+* Url: /hospitalization/{hospitalizationId}
 * Method: DELETE
 * Synchronous
 * If hospitalization cannot be found in SFS, the [`Error`](#the-error-object) object will be returned with HTTP 404 status code